Fountain Street Church: Post-Sesquicentennial

 The church commemorated its 150th year in 2019 and was registered as a historic site.

 In August 2020, the congregation elected the first woman and first nonwhite senior minister, Rev. Mariela Perez-Simons.

+In 2022, after the Supreme Court overturned the case which had held abortion was a constitutional right, Roe v.
+Wade, the church repeated its supports for abortion rights and repeated its support through a support service and encouraging people to argue for abortion rights.

-In February 2023, the congregation elected its first queer senior minster, Rev. Christopher Roe.
+In February 2023, the congregation elected its first queer senior minister, Rev. Christopher Roe.

 Clergy

 Roster of Senior Clergy at Fountain Street Church: